lucaswsanchez/react-ecommerce/README.md

 - Navigation by product categories.
 - Search products by name or description.
 - Add products to the shopping cart.
-- View shopping cart contents.
+- View shopping cart products.
 - Carousel of images.

 ## Contact